xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
-2017.22  Aug 06, 2017
+   -- enh (dkulp)   Add ability to specify starting location and direction for circle model 2017.22  Aug 06, 2017
    -- bug (gil)     Fix timeline display for sequences greater than an hour.
 Fixes #811.
    -- bug (dan)     Prevent a GIF with 0 frame time hanging xlights